phillc/agentvsagent/README.md

 # This is an alpha release

 * The server isn't stable... it will leak memory (games don't clean up after them selves), it will crash when a client does something unexpected (like disconnect in the middle of a turn...), it will still assign disconnected players to games (and then crash).
 * The transport layer may change.
-Seems like a http transport would be easier to manage.
+The API might change.
+* I want to make the barrier to entry much lower, but I haven't tackled it yet.

 ## Goals